Hyperloop: History

 Musk first mentioned that he was thinking about a concept for a "fifth mode of transport", calling it the Hyperloop, in July 2012 at a Pando Daily event in Santa Monica, California.
 This hypothetical high-speed mode of transportation would have the following characteristics: immunity to weather, collision free, twice the speed of a plane, low power consumption, and energy storage for 24-hour operations.
 The name Hyperloop was chosen because it would go in a loop.
 In May 2013, Musk likened Hyperloop to a "cross between a Concorde and a railgun and an air hockey table".
 By 2016, Musk envisioned that more advanced versions could potentially be able to go at hypersonic speed.

 From late 2012 until August 2013, a group of engineers from both Tesla and SpaceX worked on the modeling of Musk's Hyperloop concept.
 An early system conceptual model was published on both the Tesla and SpaceX websites which describes one potential design, function, pathway, and cost of a hyperloop system.
 In the alpha design, pods were envisioned to accelerate to cruising speeds gradually using linear electric motors and glide above their track on air bearings through tubes above ground on columns or below ground in tunnels to avoid the challenges of grade crossings.
 An ideal hyperloop system was estimated to be more energy-efficient, quiet, and autonomous than existing modes of mass transit in the 2010s.
 The Hyperloop Alpha was released as an open source design.
 Musk invited feedback to "see if the people can find ways to improve it".
-The trademark "HYPERLOOP", applicable to "high-speed transportation of goods in tubes" was issued to SpaceX on 4 April 2017.
+The trademark "HYPERLOOP", applicable to "high-speed transportation of goods in tubes" was issued to SpaceX on 4 April 2017 and later assigned to The Boring Company.

 On 15 June 2015, SpaceX announced that it would build a 1 mi Hyperloop test track located next to SpaceX's Hawthorne facility.
 The track was completed and used to test pod designs supplied by third parties in the competition.

 By 30 November 2015, with several commercial companies and dozens of student teams pursuing the development of Hyperloop technologies, the Wall Street Journal asserted that "'The Hyperloop Movement', as some of its unaffiliated members refer to themselves, is officially bigger than the man who started it."

 The Massachusetts Institute of Technology (MIT) hyperloop team developed an early hyperloop pod prototype, which they unveiled at the MIT Museum on 13 May 2016.
 Their design used electrodynamic suspension for levitating and eddy current braking.

 An early passenger test of low-speed hyperloop technology was conducted by Virgin Hyperloop by two employees of the company in November 2020, where the unit reached a maximum speed of 172 km/h.

 In January 2023, the European Committee for Electrotechnical Standardization released the first technical standard for hyperloop systems.
 Hardt Hyperloop demonstrated a Hyperloop lane switch without moving components in the infrastructure in June 2019 at its test site in Delft, The Netherlands.

 As of 21 December 2023, Hyperloop One, the former, rebranded Virgin Hyperloop, has terminated operations.